openvinotoolkit/openvino/src/bindings/js/docs/README.md

 ## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/js/node/CONTRIBUTING.md) to learn how you can get involved.
+Your contributions are welcome!
+Make sure to read the [Contribution Guide](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/js/node/CONTRIBUTING.md) to learn how you can get involved.

 ## See Also